Poem 10: Fruit

 who haven't gotten their footing yet.

-I want to walk so gracefully, so powerfully, so confidently
+I’ll walk so gracefully, so powerfully, so confidently

 that you see nothing else when I walk by